couchbase/java-dcp-client/README.md

 control param needs to be set to a value greater than zero.
 A reasonable start value to test would be "10240" (10K).

+Next, you also need to set the `bufferAckWatermark` to a value which is equal or smaller than the connection buffer size.
+Every time a message is acknowledged the client accumulates up to the watermark and only if the watermark is exceeded the acknowledgement is sent.
+This helps with cutting down on network traffic and to reduce the workload on the server side for accounting.

 ### Acknowledging Messages
 If you do not acknowledge the bytes read for specific messages, the server will stop streaming new messages when the `CONNECTION_BUFFER_SIZE` is